Center for Capital Markets Competitiveness

 CCMC advocates on behalf of American businesses to ensure that legislation and regulation strengthen our capital markets allowing businesses—from the local flower shop to a multinational manufacturer—to mitigate risks, manage liquidity, access credit, and raise capital.

-This Hill letter was sent to the Members of the House Committee on Financial Services, on several bills to be considered at the hearing entitled "Empowering Entrepreneurs: Removing Barriers to Capital Access for Small Businesses."
+This Hill letter was sent to the Members of the House Committee on Financial Services, on a markup in the committee on July 27.

-The SEC’s new mutual fund regulations will mean higher costs for those saving for retirement.
+The SEC’s mutual fund regulations will mean higher costs for those saving for retirement.